altimetrik-digital-enablement-demo-hub/platform-github-actions/.github/actions/common/deployment/aws-eks/README.md

 ### EKS Cluster Requirements

 - EKS cluster must be running and accessible
-- AWS credentials must have permissions to create LoadBalancers
+- AWS credentials must have permissions to create LoadBalancers and ECR repositories
 - Subnets must have proper routing and internet connectivity

 ## Helm Chart Requirements